rzane/magic_models/README.md

 ## Configuration

-MagicModels also offers some configuration settings:
+MagicModels also offers some configuration settings. `MagicModels.define` and `MagicModels.dump` accept a block:

 ```ruby
 MagicModels.define do |config|